In this guide, we will show you how you can delete W3 Total Cache WordPress plugin from your blog in a step-by-step approach.

 If you check the free version plugin, you can see that the plugin got more than 1 million active installs.

 This clearly tells that the plugin is something that you need to try.
-Also, the plugin developer – W3 EDGE, is adding more powerful featured, fixing every bug when a new update rolls out!
+Also, the plugin developer – W3 EDGE, is adding more powerful features and fixing every bug when a new update rolls out!

 We highly recommend you using a WordPress caching plugin.
-But you may want to disable and delete them in some cases.
-Some of the examples are:
+But you may want to disable and delete them in some cases like,

 Now, let’s see how we can properly delete W3 Total Cache from a WordPress installation.

 You may be planning to use another caching plugin on your blog.
-So, we no longer needed that plugin.
-After deactivating the plugin, delete the files.
+So, you no longer need this plugin.
+After deactivating the W3 Total Cache plugin, delete the files.

 There, you could see two folders.

-After deleting the plugin, we no longer needed those folders.
-Simply delete them from the blog.
+Since we’ve deleted the plugin, we no longer need those folders.
+Simply delete them from your website.